The Last Paradise: Plot

-In an unnamed town in southern Italy in the 1950s, Ciccio Paradiso helps his fellow olive farmers resist the abuses of the town's mayor, Cumpà Schettino.
-At the same time, Ciccio, despite being married to Lucia, is a known womanizer who enters into a passionate affair with Cumpà's eldest daughter, Bianca, and is abetted by Bianca's sister, Maria.
-After a discussion, Lucia and Ciccio agree to divorce amicably, with the later seeking to ask Cumpà's permission to marry Bianca afterwards.
+In an unnamed town in southern Italy in the 1950s, Ciccio Paradiso helps his fellow olive farmers resist the abusive mayor, Cumpà Schettino.
+At the same time, Ciccio, despite being married to Lucia, is a womanizer who enters into a passionate affair with Cumpà's eldest daughter, Bianca, and is abetted by Bianca's sister, Maria.
+After a discussion, Lucia and Ciccio agree to divorce amicably, with the latter seeking to ask Cumpà's permission to marry Bianca afterwards.
 However, Cosimo, Cumpà's right hand man, spies on Ciccio and Bianca on a date and reports them to Cumpà, who then confronts Bianca for lying about it.
 In response, Bianca strips naked in front of his father and berates him for raping a teenage worker on his olive farm before storming off.
 Cumpà, fed up with Ciccio for inciting his workers and his romance with Bianca, invites Ciccio to the Schettino residence, only to bludgeon him to death with a shovel, cut off his penis and send Ciccio's horse to town carrying his corpse.

 Ciccio's estranged brother, Antonio, who works as an engineer in Trieste, returns to his hometown after 20 years upon learning of his brother's death to attend his funeral.
 While the family console themselves with his return, his timid father, Vincenzo tells him to leave and never return, telling him that Ciccio died for standing up to Cumpà.
 Antonio then goes to the Schettino residence and confronts Cumpà, who brags about the incident and dismisses his threats to expose him.
 Meanwhile, Bianca, who is locked away in the house during Antonio's visit, sneaks away to watch Ciccio's funeral.
 After Antonio leaves, Cumpà and Cosimo are murdered by an unknown assailant at the Schettino's barn.
 With both men dead, the townspeople, fed up with the Schettinos' oppression, ostracize Bianca and Maria and quit working as tenants at the Schettinos' olive farm, leaving the two on hard times as Bianca reminisces about her love for Ciccio.